-party, a continuance of the hearing may be granted if the hearing panel determines that the rights of any other party require other party not less than fifteen ( at the hearing and copies of ext party shall arrange for his/her v nonprincipal affiliated with my f list of witnesses he/she intends to call at the hearing a 15) days before the hearing.
-The Respondent must probabilist to the Board and to the other party not less than ritnesses to be present at the time and place designal arm has a financial interest in the outcome of the proceed the hearing: wide a list of witnesses he/she intends to call in seven (7) days prior to the hearing.
-Each ted for the hearing.
-The following Realtor® All parties appearing at the heari ng may be called as witnesses without advance notice. esses and copies of exhibits within the time specified the hearing, unless the Chairperson agrees to allow th (11)I declare that the information pro vided with this response is true and correct to the best of my knowledge and belief.
-(12)Under the penalties of perjury, knowledge and belief.
-I declare that the information provided with this Res ponse is true and correct to the best of my tion agreement within the meaning of Michigan Court any circuit court upon the award. t Rule 3.602 and the undersigned agree that request (i.e., mandatory or voludecision to file a written appeal time of its determination along the appeal by the Board of Dir equest believes that the Grievance Committee has inc intary), the party has twenty (20) days from the dat of the decision using Form A-20.
-Only those materia with the party's rationale challenging the Grievance Co ectors.
-I understand that should I contend this matter anel to dismiss the arbitration request. e of receipt of the Grievance Committee's als that the Grievance Committee had at the committee's decision may be considered with between two (or more) cooperat of any potential resulting award amount credited or paid to a part (16)To be completed where arbitrati The compensation paid to me or tion conducted pursuant to Standard of Practice 17-4 (1) or is limited to the amount paid to the respondent by the y to the transaction at the direction of the respondent. on is between two (or more) cooperating brokers pursuant or my firm by the listing broker, seller, or landlord, and \$ (amount of compensation paid to me or my firm party at my direction). or (2), the amount in dispute and the amount the listing broker, seller, or landlord and any uant to Standard of Practice 17-4 (1) or (2): d any amount credited or paid to any party to Respondent (s): Name (Type/Print) Signature of Realtor® Principal Date Address Telephone Email Name (Type/Print) Signature of Realtor® Principal Date Address Telephone Email (Revised 1/17)
+party, a continuance of the hearing may be granted if the hearing panel determines that the rights of any other party require other party not less than fifteen (15 at the hearing and copies of exhibitant party shall arrange for his/her with principal affiliated with my firm ha right to be present throughout the h st of witnesses he/she intends to call at the hearing and days before the hearing.
+The Respondent must provide to the Board and to the other party not less the sesses to be present at the time and place designated as a financial interest in the outcome of the proceed earing: rovide a list of witnesses he/she intends to call an seven (7) days prior to the hearing.
+Each d for the hearing.
+The following Realtor® noning and may be called as a witness and has the All parties appearing at the hearing may be called as witnesses without advance notice 2. es and copies of exhibits within the time specifie e hearing, unless the Chairperson agrees to allow (11)I declare that the information provide led with this response is true and correct to the bes t of my knowledge and belief.
+(12)Under the penalties of perjury, I a knowledge and belief. leclare that the information provided with this Ro esponse is true and correct to the best of my (13)This shall be deemed an arbitratio such judgment may be entered in an n agreement within the meaning of Michigan County circuit court upon the award. art Rule 3.602 and the undersigned agree that request (i.e., mandatory or volunt decision to file a written appeal of time of its determination along wit arest believes that the Grievance Committee has in ary), the party has twenty (20) days from the day the decision using Form A-20.
+Only those mater in the party's rationale challenging the Grievance Cors.
+I understand that should I contend this matter to dismiss the arbitration request. ate of receipt of the Grievance Committee's rials that the Grievance Committee had at the Committee's decision may be considered with between two (or more) cooperating of any potential resulting award is on conducted pursuant to Standard of Practice 17 brokers pursuant to Standard of Practice 17-4 (1) limited to the amount paid to the respondent by the transaction at the direction of the respondent. or (2), the amount in dispute and the amount the listing broker, seller, or landlord and any The compensation paid to me or to is between two (or more) cooperating brokers put my firm by the listing broker, seller, or landlord, a (amount of compensation paid to me or my party at my direction). nd any amount credited or paid to any party to Respondent(s): Name (Type/Print) Signature of Realtor® Principal Date Address Telephone Email Name (Type/Print) Signature of Realtor® Principal Date Address Telephone Email